justlearning00/student-registration-lab4/README.md

 ## How to Use
 1. Fill out the registration form with student details
+2. Profile URL is option if left empty a default URL is used
-2. Click "Add Student" to create a profile card and table entry
+3. Click "Add Student" to create a profile card and table entry
-3. Use "Remove Student" buttons to delete entries
+4. Use "Remove Student" buttons to delete entries
-4. Data automatically saves and will be restored when you reload the page
+5. Data automatically saves and will be restored when you reload the page
+6. Search for student by name , email or programme
+7. Edit students by clicking the "Edit" button and then the "Update Student" button, data will automatically be updated in profile cards and table

 ## Technical Features
 - Responsive design that works on all devices